Marc Schneier

 Marc Schneier (born January 26, 1959) is an American rabbi and president of The Foundation for Ethnic Understanding.
 Schneier previously served as vice-president of the World Jewish Congress.

 Career

-According to Tablet, Schneier "is a polarizing figure.
-To his supporters, [he] is a peerless institution-builder and community leader.
-To his detractors, he's indulged an appetite for fame and wealth while plowing his way through five marriages, destroying fragile bonds of trust with his congregants in the process."

 In 1999, Schneier authored the book Shared Dreams: Martin Luther King Jr. and the Jewish Community which is the first reference to the Letter to an Anti-Zionist Friend, an open letter allegedly written by Martin Luther King Jr. which was later determined to be a hoax.